finnlestrange/pomodoro/notes.md

 - [  ] - finish ben awad series on react hooks
 - [  ] - setup state and context
 - [  ] - web worker testing, making sure it runs properly
-- [  ] - setup components and state management within components
+- [  ] - setup different modes and the ability to change between them
-- [  ] - add UI elements to interact with state